AmanGarg0303/Trello-clone/README.md

 -> Delete a task
 -> Edit a task
--> Drag and Drop tasks from Resources, Todo, Doing, Done
+-> Drag and Drop tasks from Resources, Todo, Doing, Done -> Add a card
+-> Switch to new Board

 # State